Select a timezone from the map or dropdown and click the Set timezone button to adjust the event date/times to your current timezone.

 While some data enthusiasts might enjoy doing the coding and data wrangling, others might prefer researching, writing and tackling policy issues around the project.
 Those interested in graphic design can also help out by creating stunning data visualisations.

-The aim of the Hack-and-Learn is not just to improve data in the field, but also to share learnings with others.
-At the end of the two weeks, we will host a Show and Tell session on 9 September 3:30pm BST for each team to share their reflections and outputs.
-Along with our partners, we will then collate these lessons learnt into a learning report and discuss it at the Peer Learning session on 4 November.
-Any participant who wants to share their story is welcome to contribute as co-author of the report.
+The aim of Hack-and-Learn is not just to improve data in the field, but also to share learnings with others.
+At the end of the two weeks, we will host a Show and Tell session on 23 September at 2 pm BST for each team to share their reflections and outputs.
+Along with our partners, we will then collate these lessons learnt into a blog and discuss them at the Peer Learning session on 17 November.
+Any participant who wants to share their story is welcome to contribute as co-author of the blog.
+The blog will be part of our Oxford Government Outcomes Blog.

-For our last Hack-and-Learn event, we had teams visualising foreign philanthropy to India, helping American policymakers better understand the link between vaccinations rates and access to health services and investigating whether impact investors were aligning their outcomes-based contracts with the UN SDGs.
-To learn more about what the teams got up to in March, you can read our the Hack and Learn Technical and Learning Report March 2021 here.
+For past Hack-and-Learn events, we had teams visualising foreign philanthropy to India, mapping the network of organisations involved in impact bond projects and investigating whether impact investors were aligning their outcomes-based contracts with the UN SDGs.
+To learn more about what the teams got up to in past editions of the event, you can read our Hack and Learn Technical and Learning Report March 2021 here, our Hack and Learn Technical and Learning Report September 2021 here or our most recent blog on the Hack and Learn event here.

-Inspired by the data visualisations developed during our last Hack-and-Learn, we integrate most of the outputs to our website, including our prototype Sankey diagram which examines the relation between social outcomes and SDGs, set up by Hack Team 4.
+Inspired by the data visualisations developed during our last Hack-and-Learn, we integrate most of the outputs to our website, including our prototype Sankey diagram which examines the relation between social outcomes and SDGs, set up by Hack Team 4, or our new pipeline dataset, designed and brainstormed by Hack Team 12.

 The International Network for Data on Impact and Government Outcomes (INDIGO) is a community of peers with an interest in sharing data about the design, implementation and evaluation of cross-sector collaborations to address complex social problems.
 We are interested in fostering a culture of transparency, learning, and capacity development across public, private, and third sectors.
 In addition to publishing open data and open-source code, we want to explore and highlight opportunities to join-up various open data standards initiatives.
 (We are collaborating and borrowing wheels -- not reinventing the wheels.)